kmc653/kmc653.github.io/source/_posts/2015-01-31-use-sidekiq-to-send-emails-from-background-jobs.markdown

 We have to install `redis` server if we would like to set up background job processing locally. we can get Redis from here: http://redis.io/download .

-Typing `redis-server` to run redis, and then type `bundle exec sidekiq` to execute sidekiq, and then run Rails applicaion server to send emails.
+Typing `redis-server` to run redis, and then type `bundle exec sidekiq` on application to execute sidekiq, and then run Rails applicaion server to send emails.